top of page

 To convey the horrors of the First World War, the documentary focused on one battle that typified the attrition and stalemate: the Battle of Verdun (which I wrote about here last year).

 For ten months, German and French armies smashed each other to bits around Verdun, an ancient Gallic town along the left bank of the Meuse River, 150 miles east of Paris.
-Hundreds of divisions, millions of men, and 60 million shells pounded like hammers on nails across a tight eight-mile crescent-moon shaped front, forever cracking scars into the hilly landscape.
+Hundreds of divisions, millions of men, and 60 million shells pounded like hammers on anvils across a tight eight-mile crescent-moon shaped front, forever cracking scars into the hilly landscape.
 All that remained, an observing French pilot wrote, was “a strip of murdered nature… [that] belonged to another world.
 Every sign of humanity,” he continued, “has been swept away.”

 60 million shells in ten months across an eight-mile front.
 This amounts to an average of twelve shells per square meter.
 If you live on one acre of land, imagine 161 shells falling on your property every day for 300 days in a row.
-After the first day, your house would be gone, but you still have another 299 days to go – all like the day before.
+After the first day, your house would be gone, but you still have 299 days to go – all like the day before.
 After 300 days, almost 50,000 shells will have fallen on your single acre.
 In February 1916, nine villages occupied the Verdun sector.
-A month or two later, they were gone forever and remain gone to this day.
+A month later, they were gone forever and remain gone to this day.
 They died for France.

 “Verdun was an open cemetery,” wrote historian Alistair Horne who interviewed many veterans of the battle.
 Due to the endless shelling, “it was safer to wrap the dead up in a canvas and simply roll them over the trench’s parapet into the largest shell-hole in the vicinity,” he wrote.
 After even more shelling these craters turned into gullies and then into ravines.
 Each became known as “La Ravine de la Mort.”